M0RGaming/ArtaeumGroupTool/README.md

 ### `Group Location Sharing`
 - Uses guild notes to transfer the position of group A's leader to members of other groups.
-- The location that is transferred shows up as a beam of light with a 3d arrow pointing towards it (Made using Lib3dArrow)
+- The location that is transferred shows up as a beam of light with a 3d arrow pointing towards it
 - Still in beta, and time is set to 10 seconds between transmissions (otherwise you will get kicked for spam)

 ### `Stay on Crown`